warmpotato333/probabilistic_plugging/README.md

 The second portion of the codes are dedicated in simulating the ODE model.
 To further dissect this dynamics, and for a faster model, we developed an Ordinary Differential Equation (ODE) model based on the PDE model.
 This model captures the probabilistic tipping dynamics, and we showed that their behaviors match.

-## Motivation - Probabilistic Plugging
+## Research Summery - Probabilistic Plugging
 ![image of liquid falling down a glass tube](media/liquid-film-photo.png)

 When liquid falls down a thin liquid tube under gravity, it forms a thin liquid film due to the surface tension.
 As it fall, the surface of the film forms waves.
 A wave grows by itself, but also by interacting with other nearby waves, bigger waves swallowing smaller waves.
 If a wave grow too large, it forms a plug, the liquid stop flowing.
 This is an issue in engineering, in health like in the lungs of a patient with thick mucus.
+We want to know what parameters cause plugging.

+One important parameter is film thickness value $a$.